About Us - Our History

 2020 - As the COVID pandemic caused churches and businesses to close their doors temporarily, we embraced social media and technology by live streaming worship services for the first time.

 2022 to 2024 - A team of 26 members from both the UCC and sister Lutheran congregations preserved the old section of the St. Paul's Church Cemetery.
-They cleaned 500 limestone and granite gravestones and then leveled and repaired more than 1/5 of them.
-This effort coincided with Fleetwood's 150th anniversary in 2023.
+They cleaned 500 limestone and granite gravestones and then leveled and repaired more than 100 of them.
+This effort coincided with Fleetwood's 150th anniversary celebration in 2023.